 The most likely reason for this expansion is the tendency for people to “call Poe’s Law” on any fundamentalist rant even before someone has responded negatively.

 The actual canonical definition has not changed to encompass the expanded usage, and a true Poe’s Law fundamentalist could object to its usage beyond the original concept.
 4

-On the other hand, the objection itself could be parody.
+On the other hand, the objection itself could be a parody.

 Poe is also a noun

 Poe as a noun has become almost as ubiquitous as Poe’s Law itself.
 In this context, a Poe refers to a person, post, or news story that could cause Poe’s Law to be invoked.
-In most cases, this is specifically in the sense of posts and people who are taken as legitimate, but are probably parody.
+In most cases, this is specifically in the sense of posts and people who are taken as legitimate but are probably parodies.